-A Content Management System (CMS) is a software system which provides simple and easy to use website authoring and administration tools for users with little knowledge of web programming or markup languages to create and manage the site’s content with relative ease.
+Best Java CMS – A Content Management System (CMS) is a software system that provides simple and easy-to-use website authoring and administration tools for users with little knowledge of web programming or markup languages to create and manage the site’s content with relative ease.

-Basically it useful for control a dynamic collection of Web material such as HTML documents, images, and other forms of media and easily edit and publish them on the web.
+It is useful for controlling a dynamic collection of Web material such as HTML documents, images, and other forms of media and easy editing and publishing them on the web.

-Today, there are so many types of CMS available on the web like PHP based CMS, ROR based CMS, ASP.net based CMS, Java-based CMS, etc..
+Today, many types of CMS are available on the web, like PHP-based CMS, ROR-based CMS, ASP.net-based CMS, Java-based CMS, etc.

-So if you looking for some useful Java-based CMS.
-Here is a list of some useful Java-based Content Management System.
+So if you are looking for some useful Java-based CMS, here is a list of some useful Java-based Content Management Systems.